ali2236/distributed_tsp/README.md

 # How to Run

-1. Download the Master & Slave application from releases
+1. Download Master & Slave applications from releases

 1. Open The Master App:
 ![](assets/main-screen.jpg)